How to fix/repair APFS "container superblock is invalid" error?

 When the superblock of an APFS container has been damaged and become invalid, we can no longer access files on the container.
 To avoid data loss, we should firstly perform data recovery from the APFS container whose superblock is invalid, and then fix the corrupted APFS container by erasing.

-Step 1: Recover data from APFS container whose superblock is invalid with iBoysoft Mac Data Recovery
+Step 1: Recover lost data from APFS container whose superblock is invalid with iBoysoft Mac Data Recovery

-Tutorial to recover data from APFS container whose superblock is invalid with iBoysoft Mac Data Recovery
+Tutorial to recover lost data from APFS container whose superblock is invalid with iBoysoft Mac Data Recovery

 1. Launch iBoysoft Mac Data Recovery.